GPU Linodes

 Market leading hardware

 The GPU plans use industry-leading NVIDIA GPUs with CUDA, Tensor, and RT cores in each unit.
-These GPUs support use cases associated with parallel processing, transcoding, and ray tracing.
+These GPUs support use cases associated with AI inferencing, parallel processing, transcoding, and ray tracing.
 See GPU specifications for more details.

 Dedicated competition-free resources